Consulting for data engineering, data capture and data migration. Instructor of Data Engineering.

 working process in 3 steps

 Let's discuss your end goal.
-Organization?
-Sales?
+Data capture?
+Process automation?
 General guidance?
 Consider where changes will put us in the future.
 Over the phone or in person we can get your goals down on "paper".

 What is your current setup?
 Who are the players in this process?
 We'll look at technical challenges as well.
 No need to make changes unless there is a clear potential for improvement.